 Settings vary depending on the platform type.
 When an account is manually added to a managed system, the default configuration of the account is set to what is configured on the managed system.

-There are two ways to add a managed system manually.
-From the Managed System grid, click Create New Managed System.
+There are two ways to add a managed system to Password Safe manually:

 |Instance Number (SAP only)||

 If you have added your System Application Products (SAP) environment to Password Safe management, provide the instance number.

 |Domain (Directory types only)||Name of the Domain where the directory resides.|

 |IP Address||IP address for the system.|

 |Allow Managed System to be an Application Host (non-Windows systems only)||Toggle on or off to allow the system to be an application host.|

 |NetBIOS Name (Windows, Active Directory, and LDAP systems only)||Unique NetBIOS name for the system.|

 |Workgroup||Select a pre-defined workgroup from the list.|